 How can you speed up the process to keep things moving?
 Follow these six steps to hire a good candidate, fast:1. review your hiring process for efficiency and speed 2. research competitive salaries in your area 3. define the skills required for the roles 4. post an attention-grabbing job description online 5. research hiring trends in the engineering industry 6. determine the best way to make your hire

 Ready to start strengthening your recruitment game?
 Keep reading for more tips to get going.

 1. speed up your hiring process

 Long hiring processes that drag on are often the result of outdated or inefficient practices.
 That's fine if you're not in a hurry — but most people looking for electrical or electronics engineers need to move quickly.
 If you want to know whether your hiring process could use a refresh, take a look at the diagram below and see where you can make your hiring process more efficient.

 Electrical and electronics engineers have a highly specialized skill set, and demand for their skills is only going to rise in coming years.
 That means that these folks can be pricey to hire.

 To attract the best talent, you need to offer a competitive compensation package.
 What kind of numbers are we talking?
-Randstad's 2019 Salary Guide is a great place to begin your research.
-Compensation levels for your area could be higher or lower depending on the local cost of living, labor supply, and other factors, so head on over to our salary calculator to dig deeper in the up-to-date, location specific data available.
+Randstad's salary guide is a great place to begin your research.
+And since compensation levels for your area could be higher or lower depending on the local cost of living, labor supply and other factors, head on over to our salary calculator to dig deeper in the up-to-date, location-specific data available.